Feature #14786

 I wish it did resolve this.
 Thanks for the information.
 I will keep researching.

-Updated by Mike Moore about 1 year ago
+Updated by Mike Moore over 1 year ago

 Marcos, the problem is that the squid package is not respecting the host strict setting.
 The package is broken in that regards.
 Updated notes in the case you mentioned